 Most Maui helicopter companies pride themselves on being a sort of “flying classroom,” taking advantage of the amazing aerial perspective to teach guests about the various history, geology, culture, flora and fauna of the area(s) seen from the air.
 On Maui alone, they offer the same number of tour options as all the other major Hawaiian Islands combined, including tours of the West Maui Mountains, West Maui & Molokai, Hana/Haleakala, Complete Island, Maui Spectacular with a landing in Upcountry, and a Maui & Big Island tour.

-Maui Helicopter Tour
+Maui Helicopter Adventure

 We arrived at the Kahului Heliport at 8:45am for our 9:30am tour, where we were given beverages and watched a short safety briefing before boarding.
 Guests can book tours on either of two helicopter models – the Eco-Star or A-Star – which vary in functionality, seating style, and window size.
 The Eco-Star, which we opted for, is the first helicopter designed specifically for touring, and offers better all-around views no matter where you’re seated.